Connecticut Route 35

 Route 35 is a state highway in Connecticut, located entirely within the town of Ridgefield, Fairfield County.
-Route 35 starts at the New York state line, where the road continues as New York State Route 35, and ends at U.S. Route 7.
+Route 35 begins as a continuation of NY 35 at the New York state line, and ends at U.S. Route 7 (US 7).
 The road is often used as an alternative to the congested Route 7.
 Originally part of New England Route 3 in the 1920s, Route 35 was designated in 1932.

 Route description

 Route 35 begins at the New York state line (where it continues west as NY 35) and heads east along South Salem Road and West Lane until Route 33 in downtown Ridgefield, about 1.8 mi east of the state line.
 It then turns north along Main Street, taking over Route 33.
 After downtown Ridgefield, Route 35 turns right on Danbury Road while Route 116 begins straight ahead.
-Route 35 then proceeds in a northeast direction until it meets U.S. Route 7 about 2.7 mi later.
+Route 35 then proceeds in a northeast direction until it meets US 7 about 2.7 mi later.
 Danbury Road continues as US 7.